 How to repair a cracked dash in a car?

 A cracked dashboard indicates a structural issue beyond the abilities of a standard leather or vinyl filler.
-Most dashes are made of either rigid plastic or vinyl laminated to a thick foam pad.
-Neither can be sub-patched.
-A flexible epoxy is the best solution.
+Most dashes are made of either rigid ABS plastic or vinyl laminated to a thick foam pad.
+A flexible epoxy is needed (see instructions below), but this is still a challenging repair and one we always declined.

 1. Trim / shave away any lifting edges.